-SWQMP Element Task Measure of Activity Required ID Success/Frequency 1.5 Maintain KYTC Website Revise as needed The permittee shall update the KYTC website to include the accurate contact information for each of the MS4 programs.
+SWQMP ID Element Task Measure of Success/Frequency Activity Required 1.5 Maintain KYTC Website Revise as needed The permittee shall update the KYTC website to include the accurate contact information for each of the MS4 programs.
 The KYTC website shall be enhanced to include links to partnering MS4s' websites, the Environmental Handbook, and links to KYTC public education and outreach partner initiatives.
 The permittee shall also establish a counter for the stormwater website to gage the number of visitors.

 A new website URL, http://transportation.ky.gov/Stormwater/Pages/default.aspx was secured and a new website prepared to help launch the Media Outreach Campaign and provide a statewide resource for the KYTC and its partner MS4 communities to promote stormwater issues.
 The website was designed to address both the public and technical needs of those involved with the MS4 program either as a permitted community, construction contractor or KYTC.
 It provides basic information regarding what is stormwater and stormwater pollution, who to contact if more information is needed or a concern needs to be reported, and technical information for MS4 communities and contractors.
-The website had 1,873 visits in 2012 and 4,425 page views.
+The website had 995 visits in 2013 and 3,852 page views in 2013.